MarcelZama/Data-Science/README.md

 2. Transparency and Fair Processing:

-Inform individuals about how their data will be used in a transparent manner.
+Inform individuals about how their data will be used transparently.
 This includes explaining the purpose of data processing, the types of data collected, and any automated decision-making, such as that involved in machine learning models.

 3. Data Minimization: